smohadjer/boilerplate/README.md

  * Auto deployment of site content (not code) from git repo to production server

  **Requirements**
- * PHP/Apache on production/development server
+ * Local server capable of serving HTML file
  * Nodejs and npm on development server for build process

  **Usage**